airbitrary/spinai/Support.md

 ### Free Trial
 - **7-day trial period** OR **50 free spins** (whichever comes first)
 - Access to all features during trial
-- No automatic subscription - one-time purchase only
+- No changes to trial experience

 ### Full Version Features
 - **Unlimited spins** - No restrictions on usage
 - **All themes** - Access to every visual theme
-- **Custom wheels** - Create and save unlimited wheel configurations
+- **Custom wheels** - Create and save upto 100 wheel configurations
-- **Premium support** - Priority customer assistance

 ### Pricing
-- **One-time purchase** - Check current pricing in the App Store
+- **6-month access** - Check current pricing in the App Store
-- **No subscriptions** - Full ownership of the app
-- **Family Sharing** - Share with family members through Apple Family Sharing
+- **Non-renewable subscription** - One-time payment for 6 months access

 ## Troubleshooting